-\textbf{Cross dataset generalization} We further explore the ability of ITN to resist large variations.
-We design a challenging cross dataset classification task between two significantly different datasets (i.e., cross dataset generalization).
+\textbf{Training-MNIST-Testing-affNIST (TMTA)} We first design a challenging classification task TMTA to verify the ability to resist large data variations of ITN.
 The training set in this experiment is the MNIST training data while the testing set is the affNIST testing data.
-Even though the training and testing samples are from ``different datasets'', we believe it is reasonable to consider the training and testing samples are still from the same underlying distribution.
-From this perspective, the difficulty of this task is how to overcome such huge data discrepancy between training and testing set since the testing set includes much more variations.
-As shown in the Table \ref{tab: cross}, ITN outperforms other methods with standard data augmentation.
+MNIST is a benchmark dataset that includes 55000, 5000 and 10000 handwritten digits in the training, validation and testing set, respectively.
+The affNIST dataset is a variant from the MNIST dataset and it is built by applying various affine transformations to the samples in MNIST dataset.
+To be consistent with the MNIST dataset and for the following experiments, we reduce the size of training, validation, and testing set of the affNIST dataset to 55000, 5000 and 10000, respectively.
+Even though the training and testing samples are from ``different datasets'', we believe it is reasonable to consider the training and testing samples are from the same underlying distribution.
+From this perspective, the difficulty of this task is how to overcome such huge data variations between training and testing set since the testing set includes much more variations.
+As shown in Table \ref{tab: TMTA}, ITN outperforms other methods with standard data augmentation.

-\textbf{Limited training data} Another way to evaluate the ability of resisting variations is to reduce the amount of training samples.
-Intuitively, the data variations between the training and testing sets increase when the number of testing data remains the same while the number of samples in the training set shrinks.
+\textbf{Limited training data} Another way to evaluate the ability of resisting variations is to reduce the number of training samples.
+Intuitively, data variations between training and testing sets become larger when the number of testing data remains the same while the number of samples in the training set shrinks.
 Thus, we implicitly increase the variations between the training and testing data by reducing the number of samples in the training data.
 The purpose of this experiment is to demonstrate the potential of ITN to resist unseen variations from a different perspective.
 We design a new experiment where the training set is the MNIST dataset with only 0.1\%, 1\%, 10\% and 25\% of the whole training set while the testing set is the \textit{entire} MNIST testing set.
-The reduced training set is built by randomly sampling data from the MNIST training data while keeping the number of data per class same.
-As shown in Table~\ref{tab: few-shot}, our method has better results on all tasks, which are consistent with the previous results.
+The reduced training set is built by randomly sampling data from the MNIST training data while keeping the number of data per class identical.
+As shown in Table~\ref{tab: few-shot}, our method has better results on all tasks, which are consistent with our previous results.
 The constantly superior performance of ITN over data augmentation indicates its effectiveness.